godotengine/godot-docs/classes/class_conetwistjoint.rst

 - **PARAM_SWING_SPAN** = **0** --- Swing is rotation from side to side, around the axis perpendicular to the twist axis.

-The swing span defines, how much rotation will not get corrected allong the swing axis.
+The swing span defines, how much rotation will not get corrected along the swing axis.

 Could be defined as looseness in the ``ConeTwistJoint``.

-If below 0.05, this behaviour is locked.
+If below 0.05, this behavior is locked.
 Default value: ``PI/4``.

 - **PARAM_TWIST_SPAN** = **1** --- Twist is the rotation around the twist axis, this value defined how far the joint can twist.